-- 7. The AGLC shall forward gaming financial reports to the licensed group.
+- 8. AGLC shall forward gaming financial reports to the licensed group.
 Groups have 60 days from the mail out date to complete and return the reports.
-If the total receipts for the licensed period exceed \$10,000.00, copies of bank statements, cancelled cheques, invoices and receipts must also be submitted with the financial report. - The books and records of a gaming licensee are subject to review and/or audit by the AGLC.
-The areas normally subject to an audit will include, but not be limited to: - a) books of original entry (including computerized records); - b) bank statements and cancelled cheques; - c) invoices; - d) event control and summary sheets; - e) contracts, agreements or similar documents; - f) payroll records; - g) income tax and goods and services tax returns; - h) minutes of Annual General Meeting (AGM) and executive meetings; - i) by-laws; - j) external accountant's/auditor's working paper files; - k) annual (audited) financial statements; and - the business and financial records (as outlined above) of any entity (including but not limited to Societies, Non-profits, Associations, Community Leagues, Corporations, Partnerships, Limited Partnerships, Joint Ventures, Proprietorships, etc.) that is associated with the licensee and/or an executive or board member of the licensee in receipt of any of the licensee's gaming proceeds either directly, indirectly or through a series of transactions.
-(NOTE: Associated is defined as per Section 1(7) GLR).
+If the total receipts for the licensed period exceed \$20,000, copies of bank statements, cancelled cheques, invoices and receipts may also be required with the financial report.
+(Amended Sept 2019) - 9.
+The books and records of a gaming licensee are subject to review and/or audit by AGLC.
+The areas normally subject to an audit will include, but not be limited to: - a) books of original entry (including computerized records); - b) bank statements and cancelled cheques; - c) invoices; - d) event control and summary sheets; - e) contracts, agreements or similar documents; - f) payroll records; - g) income tax and goods and services tax returns; - minutes of annual general meeting (AGM) and executive meetings; - i) by-laws; - i) external accountant's/auditor's working paper files; - k) annual (audited) financial statements; and - the business and financial records (as outlined above) of any entity (including but not limited to societies, non-profits, associations, community leagues, corporations, partnerships, limited partnerships, joint ventures, proprietorships, etc.) that is associated with the licensee and/or an executive or board member of the licensee in receipt of any of the licensee's gaming proceeds either directly, indirectly or through a series of transactions.
+(NOTE: Associated is defined as per section 1(7) GLCR).